What types of lessons are taught at Horse Camp?

 How do you select your counselors?
 Do you do background checks?

 PCCC understands that the counselors have the largest impact on the campers and take hiring very seriously.
-All counselors have a strong relationship with the Lord and desire to serve him by loving on campers this summer!
+All counselors have a strong relationship with the Lord and desire to serve Him by loving on campers this summer!
 Every full time and seasonal staff member gets background checked and they go through an intense interviewing process.
 Check out ourSafety page or call us if you have more specific questions about your child’s safety at camp.

 Are the counselor/wranglers CHA Certified?

 Yes.
-Each of our horse wranglers are CHA Certified, know our horses by name, and are excellent instructors in the arena and on trail.
+Each of our horse wranglers are CHA Certified, know our horses by name, and are excellent instructors in the arena and on the trail.

 What if there is a medical emergency?

 All of our counselors and staff are CPR and First Aid Certified.
 If there was a life threatening emergency, our first responder is a fire department that is eight minutes away.
 Please check our Facebook Page and we will update you with the information we have about emergencies.

 Yes they can.
 When you register, please let us know what your needs are and we will accommodate appropriately.